PotHix/pothix.github.com/content/post/2019-year-in-review.md

 ## Articles

 I couldn't finish my year in review for 2018, but the part about articles was done, fortunately.
-There's no way to get the read date from pocket, so if I want to collect it, I have to do it from time to time.
-Thanks past self!
+There's no way to get the read date from Pocket, so if I want to collect it, I have to do it from time to time.
+Thanks, past self!
 It was not in vain after all.
 If you're reading this, I was successful in publishing this time, so this is good news. 🤞